Ayo1a/Final-research-project/README.md

 In this model, each node in the graph independently undergoes either cloning or anticloning during each iterative step.
 Despite its deterministic nature, the model exhibits intrinsic structural properties, making it versatile for applications regardless of randomness.

 Key properties of IIM graphs include:
-- **Spectral Gap Bounded Away from Zero**: Indicative of clustering and robustness in the network.
+- **Spectral Gap Bounded Away from Zero**: Indicative of clustering and robustness in the network and will be the key feature for common behavior with social networks.
 - **Bounded Graph Diameter**: Suggests efficient connectivity, a hallmark of social networks.
 - **Dominance and Clique Numbers**: Further characterize the clustering and hierarchical properties of the graph.
 - **Universal Induced Subgraphs**: Any fixed graph \(F\) will eventually appear as an induced subgraph after sufficient iterations.